reyesprince31/jexity-chat-clean/docs/helpdesk/escalation-flow.md

 ### Typing Indicators

 - Widget: Calls `POST /conversations/:id/typing` while a user is actively composing.
 The API validates that the chat is escalated and rebroadcasts `helpdesk.typing`.
-- Helpdesk: Calls `POST /helpdesk/conversations/:id/typing` while an assigned agent is composing.
+- Dashboard: Calls `POST /helpdesk/conversations/:id/typing` while an assigned agent is composing.
 The API fans out a `typing` event to the widget plus `helpdesk.typing` to every dashboard.
 - Receivers debounce UI state with short expiry timers so a missing "stop typing" heartbeat does not leave a stuck indicator.

 ## Testing Tips